Beginner's Guide to Linkers

 To get around these and other problems, shared libraries were

-.dll on Windows machines).
+on Mac OS X).
 For these kinds of

 libraries, the normal command line linker doesn't necessarily join up